 Fitness Mash Up

-The way we work out will also change in 2021, Eliza says, as people have been forced to try new things with gyms being closed.
+The way we work out will also change, Eliza says, as people have been forced to try new things with gyms being closed.

 ‘Before people may have had one fitness routine they stuck to, such as weights.
 But as people have had to adapt, they have started mixing up their workouts a lot more,’ she explains.